The Faceless Ones

 Me: It’s 1967.
 The sexual revolution and all that.
 Samantha is probably on the pill.

 Sue: She’d better be.
-If she joins the crew, they’ll be at it like rabbits!
-We don’t want them doing an Amy-and-Rory, do we?
-Doesn’t shagging in the TARDIS interfere with time or something?
+If she joins the crew, they’ll be at it like rabbits.

-As the Doctor attempts to reason with both the police and some recalcitrant airport staff, Sue makes a very interesting point.
+As the Doctor tries to reason with some very recalcitrant airport staff, Sue makes an interesting point.

-Sue: Is this the very first Brigadier story?
-Is he going to turn up in a minute?
+Sue: Is this the first story with the Brigadier in it?
+Does he turn up soon?

 Me: No, UNIT doesn’t exist yet.

 Sue: Is this where they got the idea for UNIT from?
 The Doctor working with authority figures to thwart an alien invasion?
-And where’s Torchwood in all this?
-They’ve been around since Victorian times.
+And where’s Torchwood?
+They’ve been around since Victorian times, haven’t they?
 And I only remember that because John Barrowman mentioned it in that American thing you made me watch last night.

-Me: Yes, I know.
-Pauline Collins set Torchwood up but -
+Me: Funnily enough, Pauline Collins set Torchwood up in…

 Sue: Abducting children is a bit near the knuckle, isn’t it?
 You couldn’t get away with that today.

-Me: It’s OK, they’re teenagers, not children.
-And Matt Smith’s first series vaporised a playground full of small children.
+Me: It’s okay, they’re teenagers, not children.
+And Matt Smith’s first series vaporised a playground full of kids, remember?

-As always, when we are presented with that rare treat – moving images – Sue is keen to analyse the direction.
+Whenever we’re presented with moving images, Sue is keen to analyse the episode’s direction.

 Sue: It’s pretty good.
-That’s a nice deep three-shot with Troughton eavesdropping on the people who think he’s completely insane.
-I like the fact that no one takes him seriously, even though he’s the smartest person in the room.
+That’s a nice deep three-shot with Troughton eavesdropping on all the people who think he’s insane.
+I like the fact that no one takes him seriously, even though he’s clearly the smartest person in the room.

-The cliffhanger goes down well too, as the odious Blade reveals to a bemused DI Crossland that the plane’s passengers have vanished!
+The cliffhanger goes down well too, as the odious Blade reveals to a bemused DI Crossland that the plane’s passengers have disappeared.

-Sue: I am really enjoying this one so far.
-I don’t see how they’ll string it out for six episodes, though.
+Sue: I’m enjoying this.
+I don’t see how they can string it out to six episodes, though.

 Episode 4

-The Faceless OnesSue: Could this bloke be any more evil?
-He’s got that slimy David Cameron look about him.
+The Faceless OnesSue: Could he be any more evil?
+He’s got a slimy David Cameron look about him.

-Jamie, Samantha and the Doctor are paralysed by the bad guys.
-They are then left to die on a hanger floor as an advancing laser beam slowly arcs towards them.
+Jamie, Samantha and the Doctor are left to die on a hanger floor as a laser beam slowly arcs towards them.

-Sue: Why don’t villains ever hang around to watch their victims die?
-Just to be on the safe side.
+Sue: It’s turned into James Bond again.
+Why don’t the villains ever hang around to watch their victims die, just to be on the safe side?

 When the Doctor starts fiddling with the Chameleons’ equipment, he does so with a bog-standard screwdriver.